ymath-io/ymath.io/content/courses/exponents/index.md

 - Basic pre-algebra.
 You should already be familiar with variables and fractions!

 This course covers the following topics:
-- properties,
+- properties, graphs, and real-world applications of exponents and logarithms
+- scientific notation

-As you can see, this course encompasses a wide range of difficulties.
+These topics encompass a wide range of difficulties.
 If the course is too easy, feel free to skip lessons.
-And if it's too difficult, try learning some different math topics before coming back to this course.
+And if it's too difficult, try practicing some other math topics before coming back to this course.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyNjU4NTI4NCwyMDU4NzM2NDIwLC00Mj
+eyJoaXN0b3J5IjpbLTI5OTA5NzE1OSwyMDU4NzM2NDIwLC00Mj
 U3OTE3ODYsLTIwMDE2NjM4MzgsMTA4NTAyOTU3NV19
 -->